Traceable mixnets: Introduction

-\item We propose a construction of traceable mixnets (Section \ref{construction}) in terms of distributed zero-knowledge proofs of \emph{set membership} \citep{Camenisch} and a related primitive we introduce called \emph{reverse set membership} (see Definition \ref{def:zkp-rsm}).
-Informally, a ZKP of set membership proves that a given cryptographic commitment \citep{Pedersen} commits one of a given set of values, whereas a ZKP of reverse set membership proves that a given value \emph{is committed by} one of a given set of commitments.
-Prior work has focused on the set membership problem and the single-prover case, whereas our ZKPs work in the distributed mixnet setting where none of the provers (the mix-servers) learn any information about either the commitment openings or the permutation between the input and output lists.
-Our ZKPs are interactive, but this is appropriate for the inherently interactive nature of our use-case.
+Second, we propose a construction of traceable mixnets (Section \ref{construction}) using novel distributed ZKPs of \emph{set membership} \citep{Camenisch} and a novel primitive called \emph{reverse set membership}.
+Given a commitment scheme \citep{Pedersen} $\mathsf{comm}$ with commitment space $\Gamma$, message space $V$ and randomness space $R$, a ZKP of set membership for a commitment $\gamma \in \Gamma$ and a set $\phi$ of values from $V$ proves that $\gamma$ commits a member of $V$.
+Formally, we denote this as $\rho_{\mathsf{SM}}(\gamma, \phi):= \pk{v,r}{\gamma = \mathsf{comm}(v;r) \wedge v \in \phi}$, a proof of knowledge of a member $v$ of set $\phi$ and a randomness $r$ such that $\gamma$ commits $v$ with randomness $r$.
+A ZKP of reverse set membership for a value $v \in V$ and a set $\Phi$ of commitments from $\Gamma$ proves that $v$ \emph{is committed by} a member of $\Phi$.
+Formally, we denote this as $\rho_{\mathsf{RSM}}(\Phi, v):=\pk{r}{\gamma = \mathsf{comm}(v;r) \wedge \gamma \in \Phi}$, a proof of knowledge of a randomness $r$ such that some member $\gamma$ of $\Phi$ commits $v$ with randomness $r$.
+Prior work has mainly focused on the ZKP of set membership and the single-prover case, whereas our ZKPs (both for set membership and the novel reverse set membership) work in a distributed setting where the mixnet's mix-servers jointly act as the provers.
+The mix-servers need to carry out the proof without themselves learning any information about either the commitment openings or the association between commitments and plaintext values.
+Our ZKPs are interactive, which is acceptable for our inherently interactive use-case.

+Third, we provide detailed security analysis of our construction and formal rules for privacy risk analysis of a given set of allowed TraceIn/TraceOut queries (Section \ref{analysis} and Appendices \ref{appendix:proofs}-\ref{privacy-risk-analysis}).

-\item We provide a comprehensive implementation and benchmarking of our proposal (Section \ref{practicalities}).
+Fourth, we provide a comprehensive implementation of our proposal (Section \ref{practicalities}).
 Our construction has linear time complexity in the size of the mixnet input list for batched queries and greatly outperforms even single-prover existing techniques.
-Specifically, our distributed ZKPs of set membership and reverse set membership (for BTraceIn and BTraceOut queries respectively) have per-prover proving times that are respectively 43x and 9x faster than single-prover proofs using zkSNARKs and Merkle trees.
-By conservative estimates, this would make them at least 86x and 18x faster than the state-of-the-art collaborative zkSNARKs \citep{collaborative-zksnarks} in the distributed setting.
-Our implementation is available at \url{https://github.com/agrawalprash/traceable-mixnets}. \end{enumerate}
+Specifically, our distributed ZKPs of set membership and reverse set membership (which enable BTraceIn and BTraceOut respectively) have per-prover proving times respectively 43x and 9x faster than single-prover zkSNARK-plus-Merkle tree based proofs.
+By conservative estimates, this makes them at least 86x and 18x faster than the state-of-the-art collaborative zkSNARKs \citep{collaborative-zksnarks} in the distributed setting.
+Our implementation is open source and available at \citep{tm-impl}.